 Keep your mower blades balanced using a blade balancer to confirm the weight on each end of the blade is equal.
 Find out more about sharpening and balancing your Ariens lawn mower blades here.

-Material Wrapped Around an Ariens Mower Blade Shaft Causes Vibration
+Material Wrapped Around the Blade Shaft

 Before mowing your lawn, it’s good practice to walk the lawn and remove any items that can damage your mower if you run over it.
 Sometimes items get missed, especially items such as string, wire, and sturdy weeds.